Friday, April 18, 2014

 Initially our parameters for the home had to fit three requirements: 1.
 It had to be in a certain geographic boundary, 2.
 It had to have three bedrooms and two bathrooms, and 3.
 It had to be in our price range.
 In my mind, these were all reasonable requests.
 But as we started to look in earnest it soon became apparent that the market had shifted considerably in just a few short months.
 Demand was up and supply was down.

-Even so, each week I made an effort to look at 2-3 homes.
+Even so, each week I made an effort to look at two to three homes.
 Even the really crappy ones.
 And finally, at the beginning of March I felt like I'd found our home.
 A mid-century rambler that had all the charm of grandma's house with the possibility of some modern updates and a huge yard.
 In fact, I remember feeling the stories of the people who had lived there previously.
 It had been on the market for a few months and it just felt like a good fit.
 But before Ken could even see the property (the next day) it had gone under contract.

 How could that be?

-After that first defeat I felt a greater urgency to find something and find it fast, hoping to find something before our lease expired at the end of June.
+After that first defeat I felt a greater urgency to find something and find it fast, hoping to find something before our lease expired at the end of June and before we added to our growing family.
 Initially, Ken and I decided that I would look at homes by myself and anything I really liked he would look at after.
 (This gave me the chance to view properties during daylight hours and weed out the really horrible ones.)
 Dozens of homes later I started to feel deflated.
 What happened to a buyers' market?
 Then, finally, a home came on the market that seemed just about perfect.
 A finished basement, three bedrooms with two baths, a gorgeous updated gourmet kitchen, and a chicken coop in the backyard.
 But it was out of our budget.
 Still we ended up going to the Sunday open house along with about 30 other families.
 The small space was packed and we knew that if we were really serious about the home we would need to put an offer in that very day.
 Which is exactly what we did.
 We decided we could somehow manage the extra $5,000 over our budget so we offered the asking price with closing cost back.
 Needless to say our offer wasn't accepted.
 In fact, the owners got six offers on the same day.
-Six!
+Six.

 It was so disappointing.